dsi-project5/project-5/README.md

 Model Scores on Training Data |  Model Scores on Testing Data :-------------------------:|:-------------------------:
 <img src="./us_accidents_visuals/download-1.png" alt="drawing" />  |  <img src="./us_accidents_visuals/download.png" alt="drawing" />

+# Model Deployment and WebApp
+Once we've the model, next step was to deploy it on an webapp and publishes it for anyone to use the model's prediction.
+We used [Streamlit](https://www.streamlit.io/) for app development and deployment.
+Since the hosting service has a restriction on app size, model was trained with lesser dataset (100K).
+Model and the test dataset were then pickeled for deployment.
+A streamlit app was developed to take inputs on important features from user then pass it on to the model for its prediction.
+Based on user's input, the probabilities of various severities are displayed in the app screen as an output.
+User can play around with different inputs to understand various aspects that influences the severity of the accident.

+Here is the app's URL - https://share.streamlit.io/dsi-project5/project-5/webapp.py

 # Kepler.gl Installation and Usage